marypiper/bcbio_single_cell_workflow/lessons/02_QC_report.md

     - Run the Docker image: `docker run -d -p 8787:8787 -e ROOT=TRUE -v $(pwd):/home/rstudio lpantano/bcbiosinglecell`
     - From here you can start [Creating the metadata file section](#metadata), and continue working within the Docker container.

-    >
+    ---

     > **NOTE:** If you start a Docker container and realize you want to start a new one, you will want to kill this one and remove it using the commands below:
     > ```
     > docker ps # to see your containers listed by id
     > docker stop <container_id>
     > docker rm <container_id> ```

-2. Running it **locally on your laptop**.
+2. Running it **locally on your laptop RStudio**.
 This will require you to install `bcbioSingleCell` and also mount O2.
 Note that if you have more 400K-500K cells this will max out of memory.
 Also, note you may have to deal with problems with various dependency packages as you update R. If you choose this method, skip down to [Creating the metadata file section](#metadata) and get started.

-3. Generate the `bcb` object on the O2 cluster.
+3. **Generate the `bcb` object on the O2 cluster**.
 You are limited to using R 3.4.1 because that is what is available for conda and the modules, but `bcbioSingleCell` is backwards compatible to R 3.4.1.
 This can be done in one of two ways:

-	* Using a conda install of R 3.4.1 and pointing to a personal R library.
+	a.
+Using a conda install of R 3.4.1 and pointing to a personal R library.
 For the conda recipe you can find more information [here](https://steinbaugh.com/r_bioconda).
 Keep note of the different versions when you create your environment (i.e. pandoc 1 is required for rmarkdown (version 2 is super buggy) and hdf5 1.10.1 is required for the latest version of Seurat, or it won’t compile)
-	* Using the R 3.4.1 module and pointing to the personal R library.
+	b.
+Using the R 3.4.1 module and pointing to the personal R library.
 This may require some troubleshooting with the HMSRC folks as it has been known to be problematic.
-	>

 > #### Using a pre-existing shared R library on O2 (for single cell RNA-seq)
 >  This library has been created for use with single cell RNA-seq analysis.
 It can be used not only for QC but also for clustering with Seurat.
 First, you will need to edit your `.Renviron` file to have the following inside:
 >
 > ```
-	> vim ~/.Renviron
 > R_LIBS_USER="/n/data1/cores/bcbio/R/library/3.4-bioc-release/library"
+> R_MAX_NUM_DLLS=150
-	> R_MAX_NUM_DLLS=150```
+> ```
 >
 > Then start an interactive session with extra memory and x11:
 >
-	> `srun --pty -p interactive -t 0-12:00 --x11 --mem 128G /bin/bash`
+> `$ srun --pty -p interactive -t 0-12:00 --x11 --mem 128G /bin/bash`
 >
 > After starting the interactive session, load the necessary R modules and start R:
+>
-	> `module load gcc/6.2.0 R/3.4.1 hdf5/1.10.1`
+> `$ module load gcc/6.2.0 R/3.4.1 hdf5/1.10.1`

 ### Creating the metadata file <a name="metadata"></a>